decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

   inspect if the owner was set to the null address (`0x0000000000000000000000000000000000000000`).
 It is impossible to make any other changes to the DID document after such a change, therefore all preexisting keys and services are considered revoked.

+If the intention is to revoke all the signatures corresponding to the DID, the second option MUST be used.

 The DID resolution result for a deactivated DID has the following shape: